awsdocs/amazon-lex-developer-guide/doc_source/howitworks-manage-prompts.md

 ### Bot Messages<a name="msg-prompts-bot"></a>

-You can configure your bot with clarification prompts and hang\-up messages\.
+You can configure your bot with clarification prompts and session end messages\.
 At runtime, Amazon Lex uses the clarification prompt** if it doesn't understand the user's intent\.
-You can configure the number of times that Amazon Lex requests clarification before hanging up with the hang\-up message\.
+You can configure the number of times that Amazon Lex requests clarification before sending the session end message\.
 You configure bot\-level messages in the **Error Handling** section of the Amazon Lex console, as follows:

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lex/latest/dg/images/how-works-20.png)